kambojgurpreet/Generalized-AI-Quiz-Solver/README.md

 - **🎯 Multi-Model Consensus**: Option to use multiple AI models for higher accuracy
 - **💡 Smart Highlighting**: Highlights correct answers directly on the webpage
 - **📊 Detailed Reasoning**: Shows AI reasoning for each answer
-- **🔄 Redis Caching**: Fast responses with intelligent caching
-- **🔍 Google Search Integration**: Quick search for questions when needed
+- ** Google Search Integration**: Quick search for questions when needed

 ## Architecture